justin0725/data_vis_examples/README.md

 <a name="schools"></a>
 # 2. Are North Carolina schools equitable?
+## No. Student outcomes in North Carolina remain highly correlated with income and race.
 For all North Carolina's issues with K-12 education funding, the overall model isn't one of them.
 Many other states fund schools through local property taxes.
 In those states, schools in a poor areas frequently struggle to make ends meet.
 Because the majority of North Carolina schools' funds come from the state, in theory, schools in poor districts may have less of an issue procuring funds.

 <br/>